 Note: Intact reserves the right to determine coverage eligibility.

-If you need a replacement car during the time your vehicle is being repaired, you have options available to help.
-Please discuss the option that best suits your needs with your claims specialist.
-For more information regarding replacement vehicle, please click here.
+If you need a replacement car while your vehicle is being repaired, we offer options to help.
+Please discuss with your Turo claims specialist the option that best suits your needs.

-Timing: resolution time is typically 1 to 2 weeks, but may vary depending on the circumstances.
+Timing: It typically takes one to two weeks to resolve a case, but it may vary depending on the circumstances.

 Step 4: Guest settles financial obligations